Central African Ports, Lobito, Douala

 Central African Economic Area.

-Economic Integration and Regional Organizations in the Central African region:
+Economic Integration and Regional Organizations in Central African region:

 - Maritime Organization for West and Central Africa